Fall 2020 College Internship Program

 Application Deadline: Monday, July 27, 2020, by 11:59 PM (EST)

-The Everhart Museum offers an unpaid summer internship opportunity for undergraduate and graduate students, and recent graduates from any college or university.
+The Everhart Museum offers an unpaid fall internship opportunity for undergraduate and graduate students, and recent graduates from any college or university.
 Interns will be assigned projects under a department supervisor and will receive a broad introduction to the Everhart’s Natural History and Fine Art collection.
 The fall 2020 program consists of an orientation and opportunities to network with museum staff.